 Brian is also Executive Director of the Michael & Ina Korek Foundation, its primary mission is to save lives by preventing drunk boating.
 Previously Brian served on the Board of the ManKind Project of Northern California.
 He received his BS in Electrical Engineering and Computer Science from UC Berkeley.

 Peter Landsberger has lived in Los Altos since 1978, the year he was appointed Foothill-DeAnza’s first General Counsel.
 Peter first served on CSMA’s board in the early 1980s when CSMA developed its in-school arts education programs.
-Today, he is an active member of the CSMA community, as well as other education-related non-profit boards, including the Foothill De Anza Foundation; UniteLA, an affiliate of the Los Angeles Area Chamber of Commerce, which seeks to promote business-education partnerships; and the San Jose Silicon Valley Chamber of Commerce Foundation, which recently launched a new education initiative, Strive San Jose.
+Today, he is an active member of the CSMA community, as well as other education-related non-profit boards, including those of the Foothill-De Anza Community College District; UniteLA, an affiliate of the Los Angeles Area Chamber of Commerce, which seeks to promote business-education partnerships; and the Foundation of the Silicon Valley Organization, which oversees the SVO’s education initiative, Strive San Jose.

 Anne Marie McCauley